five59/django-dtg-store-manager/README.md

 Clone the repository.

 #### Step 2
-Build "web" first.
+Build the images.
 This will install all the packages required using `pip` (these are listed in the [requirements.txt](./web/requirements.txt) file in case you're interested).
 This will probably take a little bit of time.
 ```
-$ docker-compose build web
+$ docker-compose build
 ```

 #### Step 3
-Now, you're ready to bring everything up:
+Now, you're ready to bring everything up.
+I prefer to do this when developing:

 ```
 $ docker-compose up -d ; docker-compose logs -f
 ```
+It brings the images up and disconnects.
+It then gives a live stream of the logs in a separate process so that if you break out of it (ctrl-C), it doesn't kill the machines as well.
+If you've not downloaded the PostgreSQL image before, it will take a little time to download it before starting everything up.

 #### Step 4
 In another terminal window, run the following: